-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 3, 2011
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 31, 2013

-NOTICE IS HEREBY GIVEN that the 2011 Annual Meeting of Stockholders (the "Annual Meeting") of Willdan Group, Inc., a Delaware corporation (the "Company"), will be held on Friday, June 3, 2011 at 10:00 a.m.
-Pacific Daylight Time at The Hyatt Regency Orange County, 11999 Harbor Blvd., Garden Grove, California 92840, for the following purposes described in this Notice:
+NOTICE IS HEREBY GIVEN that the 2013 Annual Meeting of Stockholders (the "Annual Meeting") of Willdan Group, Inc., a Delaware corporation (the "Company"), will be held on Friday, May 31, 2013 at 10:00 a.m.
+Pacific Daylight Time at the Hyatt Regency Orange County, 11999 Harbor Blvd., Garden Grove, California 92840, for the following purposes described in this Notice:

-- (1) To elect nine members of the Board of Directors, each to serve for a one-year term and until his or her successor is duly elected and qualified; - (2) To consider and vote upon the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the year ending December 30, 2011; and - (3) To consider and act upon any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.
+- To elect six members of the Board of Directors, each to serve for a one-year term and until his or her successor is duly elected and qualified; (1) - (2) To consider and vote upon the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the year ending December 27, 2013; - (3) To vote on a non-binding advisory resolution approving the Company's executive compensation; - (4) To vote on the frequency of future advisory votes on executive compensation; and - (5) To consider and act upon any other matter that may properly be brought before the Annual Meeting and at any adjournment or postponement thereof.